cocos/cocos-docs/en/concepts/scene/light/lightmap.md

 > **Note**: the Lightmapping feature is not currently supported on Apple M1 (Silicon) architecture devices and is expected to be supported in v3.2.1.

 The **Baking System** pre-calculates the lighting, shadows, etc. that a static object with a stable light will receive.
-The result of this calculation is stored in a texture map, which is called a **light map**.
+The result of this calculation is stored in a texture map, which is called a **lightmap**.

-Cocos Creator automatically processes and uses the generated light map at runtime.
-In scenes with fixed lights, using light maps instead of real-time lighting calculations can reduce resource consumption and thus increase the efficiency of the scene.
+Cocos Creator automatically processes and uses the generated lightmap at runtime.
+In scenes with fixed lights, using lightmaps instead of real-time lighting calculations can reduce resource consumption and thus increase the efficiency of the scene.

 ## Lightmapping Panel